yushiangfu/study-notes/z02-dbus-sensors.md

 ## hwmontempsensor

+The HwmonTemp sensor task is responsible for managing temperature sensors associated with hardware components.
+It follows the following steps:

-- requests the service `xyz.openbmc_project.HwmonTempSensor`
+1. Requests the service `xyz.openbmc_project.HwmonTempSensor` to establish communication.
-- obtains fan descriptors from `xyz.openbmc_project.ObjectMapper`
+2. Retrieves temperature sensor descriptors from `xyz.openbmc_project.ObjectMapper` to obtain information about the available temperature sensor components.
-- finds existing components under `/sys/bus/iio/devices` and `/sys/class/hwmon/`
+3. Locates existing temperature sensor components in the `/sys/bus/iio/devices` and `/sys/class/hwmon/` directories.
-- sets up a HwmonTemp sensor for each matched pair of (descriptor, component)
+4. Sets up a HwmonTemp sensor for each matched pair of (descriptor, component).
-- sensors read values and update to DBus periodically
+5. Periodically reads values from the sensors and updates them to the D-Bus, ensuring the latest temperature values are accessible to other components and services.

 <details><summary> More Details </summary>